MichaelDemidov/JS-Tree-Of-Contents/README.md

 There are two versions of the CSS: for the first (`toc-vector-icons`) I used scalable SVG icons that I drew myself for the tree elements (these are included in the CSS in Base64 encoded form and placed in the `images` folder as SVG images at the same time).

 > [!NOTE]
-> I used the vector graphic editor Inkscape and saved the files in the “Optimized SVG” format so they take up less space.
+> I used the vector graphic editor Inkscape and saved the files in the “Optimized SVG” format so they take up less space, and then edited the XML manually to remove redundant comments, empty lines, etc.

 For the second CSS (`toc-png-icons`) I used the same icons, but converted to PNG format (see the `images` subfolder).
 For small icons, this format looks better.
 Vector icons, on the other hand, look good on high screen resolutions.